 The City's current land use is predominantly single-family, with limited commercial uses.
 There are currently no urban-residential type developments such as townhomes/multifamily within the City Limits.
 The City's extra-territorial jurisdiction (ETJ) area has slightly diverse residential land use types that include some manufactured homes.
-Although there is only one city park, Oak Point has many private parks and significant amount of wetlands within the City Limits and ETJ.
+Oak Point has one large park and a significant amount of wetlands within the City Limits and ETJ.
 A large portion of the City is currently undeveloped, making this comprehensive planning process very important as the plan will set the future vision for those lands.